CasCodes/Kiyo/README.md

 # Kiyo
-AI page summarisation as a chromium plugin
+AI page summarisation implemented as a chromium plugin

 ### Tired of reading long web pages?

 Kiyo can help!
-By using state-of-the-art machine learning for natural language processing, Kiyo summerizes the text you need to read!
+By using state-of-the-art machine learning (nlp), Kiyo summerizes the text you need to read!